KateLynch0/HealthCare/README.md

 Strong focus on Typography, Usability and Overall User Experience Clean and Modern Design – can be used for any type of website Lifetime Update & Free Support
+I have used these themes for our company (http://www.kellyinstitute.com/california/santa-clara/).
+I usually prefer HTML5 and CSS3 for my other application and websites landing pages.
+All of them are perfectly match according to our criteria.